tpoisot/CP-SDM/manuscript.typ

 These results can be better understood by contrasting what "uncertain" means in the context of CP, and how it differs from the uncertainty in the ensemble model.
 The uncertainty derived from the ensemble model represents whether many models trained on small perturbations of the full training dataset would agree on a specific prediction task, represented by an array of environmental predictors.
 Therefore, the uncertainty from the ensemble originates in the estimation of the parameters, and its sensitivity to being able to access the full information within the training data.
 Uncertainty in the conformal classifier is coming from comparing the prediction to all other predictions under an estimation of the distributions for the conditions leading to the prediction of the presence (or absence) outcome.
 Therefore, the uncertainty from the conformal predictors accounts for all the predictions the model can make, and accounts for the variability *across* predictions within a fully accessible dataset.

+#figure(
+  image("figures/shapley.png", width: 100%),
+  caption: [Overview of the occurrence data (green circles) and the pseudo-absences (grey points) for the states of, clockwise from the bottom, California, Oregon, Washington, Idaho, and Nevada.
+The underlying predictor data are at a resolution of 2.5 minutes of arc, and represented in the World Geodetic System 1984 CRS (EPSG 4326).],
+  placement: auto
+) <shapley>

 == Model explanation

 In this section, we perform an analysis of Shapley values of the conformal predictor, in order to (i) assess the importance of variables and (ii) provide explainable results about the relationships between predictors and response.
 Although initially a game-theoretic concept, we rely on the common Monte-Carlo approximation #cite(<Roth1988>) #cite(<Touati2021>).
 Monte-Carlo Shapley values represent, for each prediction, how much the $i$th variable contributed to moving the prediction away from the average prediction.
 The Shapley value associated to variable $i$ is $phi_i in [-1,1]$, which measures how much this variable modified the *average* prediction for this class.
 Shapley values have a number of desirable properties regarding the explanation of prediction of responses for environmental studies #cite(<Wadoux2023>), including their additivity: for any given prediction, $p = bar p + sum_i^"variables" phi_i$.
 Because of this additive property, the importance of variables across many predictions is usually measured as the average of $| phi |$, where both positive (the class is more likely) and negative (the class is less likely) are counted.
 This measure of variable importance represents the relative impact that each variable had on the process of moving all predictions away from the average prediction.
 Because Shapley values are both additive and independent, they can be measured and aggregated for any arbitrary stratification of the data (which allows reporting them conditional on the uncertainty status of the prediction).